-Alternative Spring Break is a week-long service project in distant communities that gives students an opportunity to participate in community service and hands-on learning experiences during spring break.
+Alternative Spring Break is a week-long service project in distant communities that gives students an opportunity to participate in community service and hands-on learning experiences during fall and spring break.
 Students address issues of poverty, hunger, and social injustice.
 Volunteers may also provide vital humanitarian aid and disaster relief at home and abroad.

 In the past, students have tutored orphans and built schools in Mexico, aided flood recovery in Washington, repaired property on American Indian reservations, and built homes for low-income families in the Pacific Northwest.